 After a long, hot summer, the woods are changing and preparing for autumn.
 The change can be felt in the air, which is now filled with the smells of berries, herbs and fungus.
 It is the time just before harvest, and the time when the cattle come back from summer dairy.
 It is the warmest month of the year, when the fish seek to the deepest part of the lakes to cool off.
 The dense forest is moist, hot and mystically dark – intensively yielding its last produce before the inset of autumn.

 This summer, Food Studio crossed the sea to bring a Nordic Get Away experience to the french capital.
-We spent an evening biking through Paris, visiting Holybelly and Parc du Bellevue for a herbology workshop, before sitting down and enjoy a picknick with fresh vegetables from the market.
+We spent an evening biking through Paris, visiting Holybelly and Parc de Belleville for a herbology workshop, before sitting down and enjoy a picknick with fresh vegetables from the market.

 With good and honest food we mean food that both tastes good, has a positive impact on our health, food that´s responsibly produced, food that´s a result of plants and animals being treated well, and food that inspires us!

-Food Lab is where good food meets good ideas.
+Food Studio is where good food meets good ideas.
 Where food is more than just something you eat.
 A place where food becomes conceptualized through physical and mental experiments.
 A memory.
 An experience.
 An object of theory.
 Art.
 Politics.
 Social interference.
 Cultural inheritance.
 An idea.
-Whether working with independent individuals or established actors Food Lab wishes to challenge the idea of food as just food.
+If you know someone special who would enjoy this, you can give them a beautifully wrapped gift card for a Food Studio experience.